MorenoLaQuatra/speech-annotation/README.md

 # speech-annotation
-Basic and simple web app for audio annotations
+Basic and simple web app for text-to-speech audio annotations.

+Given the input text annotate it with following data:
+- audio recording (in `annotations/audio/ID_FILE.wav`)
+- speaker metadata (in `annotations/json/ID_FILE.json`)

 **Requirements** are listed on `requirements.txt`but you also need a system with `ffmpeg` installed for `webm`to `wav` conversion